-Back in 2000, 60 Minutes profiled documentary film director Errol Morris that included an interview with arguably one of his biggest longtime advocates within American letters, the late Roger Ebert.
+Back in 2000, 60 Minutes profiled documentary film director Errol Morris and included an interview with arguably one of his biggest longtime advocates within American letters, the late Roger Ebert.
 I could go into the weeds for days critiquing Ebert’s genre of film criticism but for now I’ll merely cite this quote about Morris:

 “After 20 years, I haven’t found another filmmaker who intrigues me more…in terms of his off-center, offbeat, very individual approach to human nature,” said Ebert, who ranks Morris alongside directors such as Alfred Hitchcock and Federico Fellini.